OpenElectionData/catco-guide/_guide/vii-can-we-try-something-different-creative-communications-strategies.en.md

 {% textarea label="Do any of these explicitly deal with politics?
 If so, what are they saying about it?" id="culture1" size="small" button="false" %}

 {% textarea label="For those that aren’t dealing with politics, what are the dominant narratives?
 What values or morals do they impart?
 What ideas do they take for granted or reinforce?
-What frame are they operating within?" id="culture2" size="small" button="false" %}
+What frame are they operating within?" id="culture2" size="small" %}

 {% textarea label="Of the narratives and values you identified, which reinforce your frame and message, and which contradict or undermine it?" id="culture3" size="small" button="false" %}